Driving on a motorway for the first time

 3. Learn your motorway signs

-If you’re new to motorway driving, it’s a good idea to read up on the signs and signals you may encounter on the motorway to avoid any confusion in the moment that could cause you to panic or lose concentration.
+If you’re a new driver on the motorway, it’s a good idea to read up on the signs you may encounter.
+This will help you avoid any confusion in the moment that could cause you to panic or lose concentration.

 Note that signs on the central reservation apply to all lanes.
-For information on the signs you’ll encounter on new smart motorways, we’ve got you covered below.
+See below for information on the signs you’ll encounter on new smart motorways.

 4. Stick to the left lane

 Despite common misconceptions, there’s really no such thing as the ‘fast lane’.
-On a UK motorway, you should always drive in the left lane – also known as lane one – unless you are overtaking slower vehicles, or you need to give extra space to emergency vehicles on the hard shoulder.
+On a UK motorway, you should always drive in the left lane (lane one).
+Lanes two or three can be used for overtaking slower vehicles or if you need to give extra space to emergency vehicles on the hard shoulder.
+Once you’ve finished overtaking, you should always move back into lane one.

 5. Avoid distractions

 Give your driving your undivided attention.
-Don’t let yourself get distracted by the radio, your phone, or your passengers’ conversation, for example.
+Don’t let yourself get distracted by the radio, your phone, your passengers’ conversation or anything else.

 6. Check your mirrors